yousifahmed1/weather-App/README.md

 # Weather App

 A sleek and responsive Weather App built with Flutter that fetches real-time weather data for any city worldwide.
-The app displays temperature, weather conditions, wind speed, and more using the OpenWeatherMap API.
+The app displays temperature, weather conditions, wind speed, and more using the FreeWeatherAPI.